We have all heard of the dangers of overeating. But not much is said about under-eating.

 I’d like to also mention that during this time, I was also suffering from an autoimmune condition that also meant that my weight was subject to change over the years.
 I attribute that to the years of starvation followed by constant refeeding.

 How did reestablishing new and healthy eating patterns change my life?
 Well, it has massively.
 I feel pride in my ability to say that I no longer feel guilty for feeding my body.
 I don’t calorie count, however, I eat a healthy balance of all macro and micronutrients.
-I am no longer tied to a number on the weighing scale, and when I do weigh myself it doesn’t get me down like it used to before.
+I am no longer tied to a number on the weighing scale, and when I do weigh myself it doesn’t get me down as it used to before.

 I suffered from severe social anxiety growing up and it worsened as I was completely overcome by bulimia.
 Recovering from my eating disorder meant that I was no longer eating in isolation and that I could go and eat socially with friends which really helped me feel less guilty.
 I was just able to live again.

 One of my biggest regrets in life was not being able to enjoy poignant moments in life.
-Weddings, birthdays, social gatherings would be the occasions that I would dread.
+Weddings, birthdays, and social gatherings would be the occasions that I would dread.
 I would find any way to avoid them.
 Or if I did go, I would be obsessed with counting calories of food, or finding a way to burn off the food as fast as I could.
 If I couldn’t purge in the form of exercise then I would find an alternative way.
 As I look back at pictures of me at the events that I attended, I see someone sad, there but not there, apathetic.

 As you can imagine when reading this, I felt trapped.
-It wasn’t just a simple case of ‘just eat it’ll be fine’.
+It wasn’t just a simple case of “just eat it’ll be fine”.
 It was years and years of unhealthy thoughts and behaviours that changed my cognitive processes to the point of no return.
 What we have to understand is that undereating can alter your thoughts.
 No one could have convinced me to recover- it’s something I had to come to terms with on my own.
 I have not looked back since.

 My experience is a testament to the recovery process.
 Recovery is possible.